|

 Default: ‘%>%a%4m %18f %16d %3l/%-5o %s’

 Print current message number.
-Take as much screen columns as necessary to output it.
+Take as much screen columns as necessary for output.

 Print current message number.
-Occupy 4 screen columns, truncate the output if it does not fit that width.
+Use exactly 4 screen columns, truncating the output if it does not fit that width.
 Align the output to the right.

 Same as above, but align to the left.